A short history of ERP systems

 3. Support issues

-It is very important that those who implement the system and those who will provide support are aware of the industry-specific standards.
+It is very important that those who implement the system and those who will provide support are familiar with the industry.
 It is not enough to understand the programming language, to solve certain problems, one needs to have a deep understanding of the industry itself.
+This is another advantage of an industry-specific software.

 4. Update issues - high maintenance fees